 Investing in Gold

-If you are simply looking to buy gold coins or bars at the lowest premiums click here.
+Our general advice is to buy at the lowest premium within reason.
+If you are looking to buy gold coins or bars at the lowest premiums, click here.

 Investing in Gold

 Investing in gold can be a minefield.
-Whether you are a seasoned investor or are thinking of investing in gold, there are questions that you should be asking.
+Whether you are a seasoned investor, or are just thinking of investing in gold, there are questions that you should be asking.
 Is it a good investment?
 What should I buy?

 Why Invest in Physical Gold?